tdolan12/Diamond_Price_Analysis_Public/README.md

 ## Overview

-This repository contains an in-depth analysis of **diamond pricing** based on **carat weight and other attributes**.
-The study aims to provide insights into how **carat, cut, clarity, and color** influence a diamond’s market value.
+This repository contains an in-depth analysis of **diamond pricing** based on carat weight and other attributes.
+The study aims to provide insights into how carat, cut, clarity, and color influence a diamond’s market value.

 ## Problem Addressed